rundel/parsermd/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-rmdast
+parsermd
 ======

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rmdast is to …
+The goal of parsermd is to …

 Installation
 ------------

-You can install the released version of rmdast from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of parsermd from [CRAN](https://CRAN.R-project.org) with:

-    install.packages("rmdast")
+    install.packages("parsermd")

 Example
 -------

 This is a basic example which shows you how to solve a common problem:

-    library(rmdast)
+    library(parsermd)
     ## basic example code

 What is special about using `README.Rmd` instead of just `README.md`?